 In both counselling and psychotherapy, looking at problems you have experienced in the past can sometimes help in understanding current psychological difficulties and emotional distress.
 A deeper understanding of how problems have developed and being able to identify patterns of behaviour can ease difficult feelings and increase self-awareness.
 With greater awareness, you may be able to manage problems more easily and find ways of changing unhelpful patterns of behaviour.

 I usually speak to you on the telephone before setting up an assessment meeting when we will agree the time and place of your ongoing therapy.
 There is a reception with waiting facilities at Tokenhouse Yard in Bank, but no waiting area in Wimbledon, so I ask that you arrive at the agreed time, if possible.
 It is not possible to extend sessions if you are late.
-The initial assessment meeting usually lasts for one hour and is an opportunity for us to meet each other and see if we can work together.
+The initial assessment meeting usually lasts for between 60 and 90 minutes and is an opportunity for us to meet each other and see if we can work together.
 It is also an opportunity for me to ask some questions about you and the way you are feeling to ascertain if I am the appropriate therapist to help you.
 Thereafter, therapy sessions last for fifty minutes (this is known as the therapy hour) once a week.

 I generally charge for all cancellations or missed sessions, other than agreed holidays but I try to be flexible in this and will discuss charges for cancellations with you directly.
 If you need to cancel a session, please contact me as soon as possible.
 In some circumstances and at my discretion, I will waive payment for a missed session.